Scaling limit of trees with vertices of fixed degrees and heights: Application to BGW trees in varying environment

-Let $\e,\delta>0$.
-Let us separate the large jumps from the small jumps.
-We first focus on the large jumps.
-By \eqref{eq cv GWVE} and \eqref{eq pas deux gros degres a la meme hauteur}, and on the event ``$\e$ is not the value of a positive jump of $X$'', we have
+We first focus on the large jumps{, i.e.\@ on the right-hand side of \eqref{ligne 1 grands sauts}}.
+By \eqref{eq cv GWVE} and \eqref{eq cv proba grand degre}, and on the event ``$\e$ is not the value of a positive jump of $X$'', we have

 We then focus on the small jumps.
-We first focus on
+We first focus on {\eqref{ligne 2 petits sauts}}.
+Let us write